huggingface/transformers/docs/source/main_classes/deepspeed.rst

     checkpoint_dir = get_last_checkpoint(trainer.args.output_dir)
     fp32_model = load_state_dict_from_zero_checkpoint(trainer.model, checkpoint_dir)

-If you're using the ``--load_best_model_at_end`` class:`~transformers.TrainingArguments` argument (which disabled checkpoint saving), then you can finish the training by first saving a checkpoint explicitly and then do the same as
+If you're using the ``--load_best_model_at_end`` class:`~transformers.TrainingArguments` argument (to track the best checkpoint), then you can finish the training by first saving the final model explicitly and then do the same as
 above:

 .. code-block:: python